Bruce Kelley 1929 QSO Party Details

-Rules: To be scored, transmitters must be 1929 or earlier types of self-excited oscillators such as the Hartley, TNT, TPTG, MOPA, Colpitts, etc. No crystal oscillators.
+Rules: To be scored, transmitters must be 1929 or earlier types of self-excited oscillators such as the Hartley, TNT, PP tuned grid tuned plate, MOPA, Colpitts, etc. No crystal oscillators.
 Tubes must have been available during or before 1929.
 Typical tubes often used are Type 10, 45, 27, 211, 71A, 01A.
 Individual stations can be worked only once on each band over the course of two weekends.
 You can use any vintage or modern receiver that you wish.
-The event is open to all 1929 and earlier stations, AWA member or not.
-You can submit your greatest miles-per-watt number, (i.e. 500 Miles, 2 Watts Input Power, equals 250 MPW).
+The event is open to all 1929 stations including non-AWA members and AWA members.
+You can submit your greatest miles-per-watt number, (i.e. 500 Miles at 2 Watts Input Power, equals 250 MPW).
 Enter your highest miles-per-watt contact, using Input Power, on the bottom of the log form, if you wish.
 There will be an Honorable Mention for the greatest MPW contact.
 If you used a 1929 Regen Receiver for a majority of your contacts, mention that at the bottom of your log form.

 Input Power: Transmitters are limited to a power INPUT of 25 Watts or less.
 Note that this is INPUT power.
 Power input is calculated by multiplying PA plate voltage x total PA plate current.
 Example: my plate voltage is 300 VDC, and plate current is 30 mA, so total input power is 300 x 0.030 = 9 Watts Input.
 Don’t forget, the power limit is 25 Watts Input.